 RAN: What’s your first guitar-related memory?

 Spying on my sister’s guitar lessons when I was taking piano lessons at around age 10.
-My parents got the message and switched me to guitar lessons.
+My parents got the message and switched me to Omaha Guitar Lessons.

 RAN: Who were your musical heroes when you were growing up?